-Commercial general liability (CGL) is the most common insurance type for landscaping businesses.
-CGL covers bodily injury or property damage to third parties, who are people or entities other than your employees or your business.
-Third-party injury and property damage are the greatest risk exposures in the lawn care business, which is why CGL is your most important insurance type.
+Commercial general liability (CGL) covers bodily injury or property damage to third parties, who are people or entities other than your employees or your business.
+Third-party injury and property damage are the greatest risk exposures in the lawn care business with claims and lawsuits that can exceed hundreds of thousands of dollars.

 Commercial Property Insurance

 Commercial property insurance covers assets such as your building, equipment, tools, or nursery inventory of plants, trees, and shrubbery.
 Property Insurance may cover your business for losses due to fire, theft, vandalism, and other covered events.
 Not all weather damage is covered, so be sure to clarify coverage with your insurance agent or broker.